eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/graph/validation/index.md

+!!! note
-Process IDs of currently running validation processes can be listed with the ``--filter` status running` option of the `graph validation list` command, or by utilizing the tab completion of this command.
+    In order to get the process IDs of all currently running validation processes, use the `graph validation list` command with the option `--filter status running`, or utilize the tab completion of this command.